SkyBlyvion/DevGameV1/README.md

 5. **Prestige System** 🔄: Implement a prestige mechanic that lets players "restart" with bonuses, increasing replayability.

+Notes:
+- Implements a box next to Stats;  "Search for a job" and fun dev names, like ( Front, Back, Sec, FullStack ...), 3 jobs max.
+- Implements the Lottery effectively
+- Refactor improvements

 ---

 ## Example Code Snippet 💻